Probabilistic Concurrent Reasoning in Outcome Logic: Independence, Conditioning, and Invariants: Introduction

 \subsubsection{Compositional Concurrency Reasoning}

 \pcol supports \emph{compositional} concurrency reasoning, meaning that each thread in a concurrent program can be analyzed in isolation, without considering all the possible interleavings or behaviors of the scheduler.
-Similar to Concurrent Separation Logic (\csl), this relies on \emph{separation}---as long as two threads operate on their own portions of memory, they cannot interfere with each other.
+Similar to Concurrent Separation Logic (\csl), compositionality stems from \emph{separation}---as long as two threads operate on their own portions of memory, they cannot interfere with each other.
 In addition, shared state is handled via \emph{resource invariants}, properties about shared state that remain true at every step.